kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   // +required
   DriverName string

-  // AuthenticationType denotes the style of authentication.
-  // It can be one of:
-  //  - KEY: access, secret tokens based authentication
-  //  - IAM: implicit authentication of pods to the OSP based on service account mappings AuthenticationType AuthenticationType

   // Parameters is an opaque map for passing in configuration to a driver
   // for granting access to a bucket
   // +optional